-Tucked between 2 sandy beaches, this grand hotel comes with a designer pool and a first-class dining scene.
+Tucked between two sandy beaches, this grand hotel comes with a designer pool and a first-class dining scene.

-The 3 stylish restaurants include 2 that are dedicated to fine dining.
-There’s plenty to do, too, from spa treatments* to sports like tennis* and windsurfing*.
+The three stylish restaurants include two that are dedicated to fine dining.
+There’s plenty to do, too, from spa treatments to sports like tennis and windsurfing.
 After dinner, head to the bar for cocktails and live shows.

 5 Star GL